 Something's Wrong/Lost Forever

-LIMITED EDITION LP IS SOLD OUT
+LIMITED EDITION LP AND CD ARE SOLD OUT

 Biram throws down some feral, amped-up Delta blues just as easily as stone cold country weepers that'll get the girls all dewy-eyed with faith and desire, and even some heavy metal field hollers—with the emphasis on holler.